Caution! Social engineering!

 More often than not, the wrongdoer pretends she or he is a reliable person or source and resorts to various means of persuasion or tricks of the trade to obtain passwords, financial details or access to systems and networks.
 Provided manipulation works, the attacker encourages the victims to offer personal or sensitive information or to visit a fake website or install a malware program that could affect their device or could even take control over that particular device.

-One of the methods sensitive data can be stolen is cracking our personal email.
+One of the methods used to steal sensitive data is cracking our personal email.
 Yet attackers favour social media networks more and more.
 With details on that, here is the National Cyber Security Directorate’s communication manager, Mihai Rotariu:

 “Unfortunately, attackers have made extensive use of social engineering attacks, as of late.
 A massive shift of focus has occurred, to social networks, to social media, which happened because, for them, that is a significant reduction of costs.